Skip to main content

 How can you argue with a climate that is so reliably consistent?
 Every day for three months, the temperature hovers between 25 and 28 Celsius.
 If the warmth and the humidity and the sea-level oxygen produce flowers like this, just imagine what they do for one’s hair and skin.
 And there are very few insects, neither fly nor mosquito nor spider!
 We can, and do, enjoy sitting on the deck far into the night.

 In the words of the old Raffi song, everything grows and grows.
-This is the entrance to our seven-story condo building.
+This is the entrance to our seven-storey condo building.
 We have been lucky enough to find an owner willing to rent to us every winter.

 7. Loving Mexico: Restaurants